-This proposal does not change the city's adopted policies and technical documents related to storm water management and erosion control.
+This proposal does not change the city's adopted policies and technical documents related to storm water management and erosion control as discussed in greater detail above.

 Transportation

 Impacts to the transportation system are addressed under (C) below.

 Based on the various analyses provided, public facilities and services are presently capable of supporting the uses allowed by the proposal, or can be made available prior to issuing a certificate of occupancy.
 This proposal is consistent with these goals and policies.